rubsan24/recruitmentCandidateExercise/README.md

 A table compairing results in terms of efficiency per campagin is provided as well as the model fit specified by the desired retention factor.

+A shiny app with all of the above can be found here: https://rubsan24.shinyapps.io/RecruitmentCandidateExercise_RSR/